-Up until now, the standard analysis carried out for infrastructure assets is to evaluate induced emissions (ie the carbon footprint of the asset) and avoided emissions for each asset of a given portfolio.
-However, that calculation does not provide a conclusion about the portfolio compatibility with a defined climate pathway:
+Up until now, the standard analysis carried out for infrastructure assets was to evaluate induced emissions (i.e. the carbon footprint of the asset) and avoided emissions for each asset of a given portfolio.
+However, this calculation does not provide a conclusion about the portfolio compatibility with a defined climate pathway:

-- The "reference situation" used to calculate the induced and avoided emissions associated to a given asset is not necessarily the same for all assets of a portfolio.
-It is then without relevance to add up all avoided emissions together, for example to indicate the portfolio overall compatibility with a defined climate pathway.
-A methodological work must be carried out - if possible - to build up the results at the portfolio level using the individual assessment at asset level. - The way they are generally calculated, induced and avoided emissions assume a static world (i.e. emissions are evaluated at a given point in time), whereas an alignment measurement would require a dynamic forward-looking analysis of assets' induced and avoided emissions over a significant period of ownership.
+- The "reference situation" used to calculate the induced and avoided emissions associated to a given asset is not necessarily the same for all assets in a portfolio.
+In this case, it is irrelevant to add up all avoided emissions together, for example to indicate the portfolio overall compatibility with a defined climate pathway.
+A methodological work must be carried out if possible to build up the results at the portfolio level using the individual assessment at the asset level. - The way they are generally calculated, induced and avoided emissions assume a static world (i.e. emissions are evaluated at a given point in time), whereas an alignment measurement would require a dynamic forward-looking analysis of assets' induced and avoided emissions over a significant period of ownership.